Khanal-kshitij/AWS/Hosting a Website on AWS with EC2, Apache2, and PuTTY.md

    Enter your EC2 Public IP in the browser: eg. (13.45.589.25)
-3. You should see your custom HTML page! 🎉
+3. You should see your custom HTML page